Top 5 Things To Do in September

 Find out more

 Throughout the centuries, the places that we care for have left their mark on England's history and literature.
 They've inspired some of the greatest writers, poets and playwrights, with several sites even making an appearance in their works.
-These include Bram Stoker’s Dracula running up the steps towards Whitby Abbey or William Shakespeare's Henry IV featuring several scenes set at Warkworth Castle.
+Just picture Bram Stoker’s Dracula running up the steps towards Whitby Abbey or think of William Shakespeare's Henry IV featuring several scenes set at Warkworth Castle.
 Even the more contemporary work of George RR Martin draws inspiration from his 1981 trip to Hadrian's Wall, evident in Game of Thrones’ huge ice wall.

-Use our guide to sites with links to English literature and plan your next visit to one of our fascinating historic places that continue to spark imaginations to this day.
+Use our guide to sites with links to English literature and plan your next visit to one of our fascinating historic places which continue to spark imaginations to this day.

 Find out more